tauri-apps/plugins-workspace/plugins/store/README.md

 }
 ```

-As you may have noticed, the Store crated above isn't accessible to the frontend.
+As you may have noticed, the Store created above isn't accessible to the frontend.
 To interoperate with stores created by JS use the exported `with_store` method:

 ```rust
 use tauri::Wry;